 - Alternatively, if you want to start from scratch, launch PowerPoint.
 You will see the Presentation Gallery, here, select the Blank Presentation to open a blank presentation with a new slide, you can change the Slide Layout to Blank by selecting the Home tab | Layout | Blank option.
 Then, insert a shape and select it.

 - We selected a Heart shape, as shown in Figure 2.
 Selecting the shape brings up the Drawing Tools Format tab in the Ribbon, as shown highlighted in red within Figure 2.
 Activate this Ribbon tab by clicking on it.

-- Within the Drawing Tools Format tab, click the Shape Fill button (highlighted in red within Figure 3).
+- Within the Drawing Tools Formattab, click the right-side portion of the Shape Fill button (highlighted in red within Figure 3).
 This brings up the Shape Fill drop-down gallery, as shown in Figure 3.

 Figure 3: Shape Fill drop-down gallery